tsasser05/Embedded-Rust-Learning-Resources/README.md

 ### For the Impatient:

 Install Rust and rustup.
 There are several ways to do this.
-I installed extensions into VS Code (rust-analyzer) and it may not be the correct way to go.
+I used brew since I am using OS X.  Additionally, I installed extensions into VS Code (rust-analyzer) and it may not be the correct way to go.
 I will figure this out soon and update this page.